 - You are not expected to know what is going on right away, but the faster you learn the ins and outs of daily life on the job, the better off you'll be.

 - Meet regularly with your supervisor to ensure that both of your expectations are being met.
 This is a good way for you to get feedback on your performance and helps to keep you on track with current and future assignments.

 - It is important for you to dress, speak, write, and generally behave like a professional.

 - Different organizations have different expectations regarding employee behavior and it is important that you learn about and conform to the corporate culture.
 This can include issues such as appropriate clothing, demeanor with customers, personal phone calls, and where to park your car.

-- Show up to work on time, when you are expected.
-Call if you are going to be sick or late.
+- Always call or email if you are going to be sick or late.
 Don't be sick or late often.
 Choose your sick days with care; it will be noticed if you are not at work on important days.

-- When you leave, be sure to ask your supervisor for a letter of recommendation and keep in touch so that you can call upon him/her later when you are in need of a reference.
+- Ask your supervisor if it's ok to keep in touch so that you can call upon him/her later when you are in need of a reference.
 This will also help your supervisor keep you in mind when future opportunities arise.